Portland Monthly: History

-2004 to present

 Scott Vogel served as the magazine's first editor-in-chief, and left Portland Monthly in late 2004 to join The Washington Post.
 Russ Rymer served as the magazine's editor after Scott Vogel left, but he left in February 2005 to become editor of Mother Jones.
 After Rymer the magazine went to "employment contracts" for editors.
 Journalist Louise Lague became the next editor-in-chief of the magazine on April 11, 2005.
 In 2005 the magazine maintained a staff of 22 in addition to hiring freelancers.
 In August 2005 the Portland Magazine purchased a local magazine related to weddings, the Portland Bride and Groom, which was founded in 2001.
 Portland Monthly's style editor Jill Spitznass became the editor of the Portland Bride and Groom.
 Ted Katauskas, who had formerly worked as managing editor of Portland Magazine, was promoted to the magazine's editor-in-chief in August 2005.
 Katauskas was the fifth employee of the company.